Reading & Phonics

-Your child should be reading at home for 15 minutes or more each day.
+Your child should be encouraged to read at home for 10 minutes or more each day.
 Your support is hugely important for developing their reading skills, confidence and understanding.
 Even if your child is an independent reader, it is still important for you to read with them, listen to them and discuss the books they are reading.

 - Try to listen to and read with your child regularly, 10 minutes a day is better than a longer session once a week.
 It can help if a regular time is set aside so that it becomes part of a routine.

 - Read books to your child as well; if they see you enjoying a book it will encourage and motivate them to want to learn to read.

 - Find a quiet place to share books where you can feel comfortable and relaxed – learning to read needs to be a positive experience - build their confidence by praising their efforts.